-Welcome to the Weekly Mastery Lecture page for Math 141 at McGill with J-Sesh.
-Here you can find information about the sessions (see directly below) or any of the following:
+Welcome to the Weekly Mastery Lecture page for Math 141 Calculus 2 at McGill (Fall 2020) taught by Prof. Marcin Sabok, with J-Sesh!
+Here you can register and find information about the sessions.

 - Cost &nd Payment info for Math 141 Weekly Mastery Lectures.

 - First time trial: if you have never attended one of my sessions previously, your first session is only $20.

 Premium Weekly Membership: Best available option for the Math 141 sessions for everything you need to master the material and succeed in your class.
 Register before January 31st, and get the Premium Weekly Membership for $320 (regular $475).

 Included in the Premium Weekly Membership: All the benefits of the Basic Weekly Membership, plus access to my online midterm and final exam prep courses.
 Bonus: exclusive early access for premium members only.